KlashbeN/BrowseAMall/README.md

 ###Features done
 Currently, we have done the navigation bar, search tool for different malls and one mall page.
 We have also done up the banner image.
+We have also setup the email accounts needed.

 ###Planned features
 Our team hopes to add more malls to the website.